Douro River Cruises

 Highlights of the Douro River

-Cruises on the Douro River offer an enchanting journey through a landscape filled with history and natural beauty.
+Cruises on the Douro River offer an enchanting journey through a landscape oozing fascinating history and striking natural beauty.
 As you travel along the river, you’ll find plenty of highlights that reflect the region's rich culture.
-From charming towns to famous landmarks, each stop offers something special.
+From charming towns to world-famous landmarks, each stop offers something special to discover.
 Here are some of the must-see highlights you can expect on your Douro River cruise:

 • Sanctuary of Our Lady of Remedies in the beautiful town of Lamego